dsoto/ENSP-330-notes/calculation-fundamentals.md

 ## Learning Objectives
 - You will learn to use quantitative tools to express energy
+- Use spreadsheet tools to create calculations
+- Use scripting languages to create calculations
+- Use scientific notation to represent large and small quantities
+- Use units to represent physical quantities in calculations

 ## Guiding Questions
+- How do we create reliable, convincing estimations?
 - How do we express very large and very small numbers?
 - How can we make estimates with very little information?

+## Readings

 ## Scientific Notation
 - Allows us to compactly write very large or very small numbers